Skip to main content

 Skipping preview

-Use --force to bypass the preview and confirmation prompt entirely — useful in CI/CD pipelines or scripted workflows:
+Use --force to bypass the preview and confirmation prompt entirely — useful in CI/CD pipelines or scripted workflows. --force also overrides critical error blocking.

 Push Options